 Your co-operation in maintaining a clean and safe environment for all is appreciated.

 We want to make sure everyone settles in and enjoys their time in accommodation.
-If you feel you need a bit of extra help or perhaps would like to speak to trained counsellors the Universities SDSS department can help.
-More information can be found here http://www.student-support.stir.ac.uk/
+Our team including your Residence Assistants care about your welfare while you stay with us.
+If you feel you need a bit of extra help or perhaps would like to speak to trained counsellors Student Support Services operates a Counselling, Mental Health and Wellbeing service.

 What to bring with you

 See our information on What to bring with you.
 You will need to bring your own clothes, personal belongings, toiletries and towels for your room.

 For your kitchen, you will need cutlery, crockery, pans and cooking utensils and clear and black bin bags.
 Your kitchen will be equipped with a standard electric hob.
 Please do not bring too many kitchen items with you as space is limited and students often find that other residents are bringing the same appliances – you can always add to your collection after you have arrived or agree with your new flatmates to share.
 The only item of kitchen equipment not permitted are deep fat fryers for fire safety reasons.